Clinical Guidance

-Evidence-based indications, contraindications, dosing, devices, and risks for 0.9%, 3% and 7% saline across CF, bronchiolitis, bronchiectasis, COPD/asthma, ICU/ventilated and post-operative contexts.
+Evidence-based indications, contraindications, dosing, devices, and risks for 0.9%, 3%, 6%, and 7% saline across cystic fibrosis, bronchiolitis, bronchiectasis, COPD/asthma, ICU/ventilated, and post-operative contexts.

 Executive summary

-Nebulized hypertonic saline (HS) draws water into the airway lumen, thinning mucus and aiding clearance.
-Evidence supports chronic use of 6–7% HS in cystic fibrosis (CF) ≥6 years to improve mucociliary clearance and reduce exacerbations (moderate-certainty).
-Selective use may be considered in symptomatic preschoolers.
-By contrast, guideline bodies discourage routine HS elsewhere: the AAP recommends against HS in the ED for bronchiolitis and offers only a weak inpatient recommendation; adult bronchiectasis guidance reserves 6–7% HS for selected patients with difficult expectoration, and recent trials show limited impact on exacerbations.
-Evidence is limited for ICU/ventilation, COPD, asthma and PCD.
-All use requires bronchodilator pre-treatment and careful monitoring for bronchospasm.
+Nebulized hypertonic saline draws water into the airway lumen, thinning mucus and aiding clearance.
+Evidence supports chronic use of 6–7% hypertonic saline in cystic fibrosis patients age 6 years and older to improve mucociliary clearance and reduce exacerbations.
+Selective use may be considered in some younger children under specialist supervision.
+By contrast, guideline bodies discourage routine use elsewhere: the AAP recommends against hypertonic saline in the ED for bronchiolitis and allows only conditional inpatient use; adult bronchiectasis guidance reserves 6–7% hypertonic saline for selected patients with difficult expectoration, and recent trials show limited impact on exacerbations.
+Evidence remains limited in ICU, ventilated, COPD, asthma, and post-operative settings.
+Bronchodilator pre-treatment and monitoring for bronchospasm remain essential.

 Indications matrix (condensed)